atstp/wasabi/README.md

 [the](https://scotch.io/tutorials/angularjs-best-practices-directory-structure)
 [_de facto_](http://jekyllrb.com/docs/structure/)
 [standard](http://www.tutorialspoint.com/ruby-on-rails/rails-directory-structure.htm)
-&mdash; did you think you'd ever see that sentence?
+&mdash; did you think you'd ever read that sentence?

 Documenting with ascii-art is a quick-fix :wrench: for the developer and _not awesome&trade;_ for the user.
 Using pictures is just slighly better, with the side-effect of temporarily turning your dev environment